-- Provide a statewide, toll-free telephone number available 24-hours a day and seven days a week, with language capability in your language to provide information to you about how to access specialty mental health services.
+- Provide written information in threshold languages and alternative formats, in an appropriate manner that takes into consideration the special needs of those who, for example, are visually limited or have limited reading proficiency. - Provide a statewide, toll-free telephone number available 24-hours a day, 7 days a week, with language capability in your language to provide information to you about how to access specialty mental health services.
 This includes services needed to treat your urgent condition, and how to use the MHP problem resolution and State Fair Hearing processes. - Find out at least once a year if people from culturally, ethnically and linguistically diverse communities see themselves as getting the same benefit from services as people in general.

-34 State of California Your Rights - CULTURAL COMPETENCY
+64 State of California Your Rights - CULTURAL COMPETENCY

-How Services May be Provided to You
+■ How Services May be Provided to You